b0gumila/GitHub-Tutorial/README.md

 Repository (repo) | project folder with files, documentation & revision history Issue | dicussion thread
 Clone | copy of a repo that's local
-Fork | copy of repo that stays on your Github account Branch | parallel version of a repo
+Fork | copy of repo that stays on your GitHub account Branch | parallel version of a repo
 Commit | revision / ‘saving’ a file
 Push | sending commits to your repo